-In keeping with the mission of the College, we also value scholarship that is uniquely suited to our institution, such as projects that involve TCNJ students, are connected to our role in the larger community, or reflect the College's commitment to building a diverse and inclusive community.
+In keeping with the mission of the College, we also value scholarship that is uniquely suited to our institution, such as projects that involve TCNJ students, are engaged with community partners, or reflect the College's commitment to building a diverse and inclusive community.

 Professional activities as a consultant or practitioner are considered scholarly when they involve the creation rather than application of knowledge and impact significantly on one's discipline.
-Examples include original research when consulting for a company, creating national standards for a professional organization, and creating authoritative records for national or regional use.
+Examples include original research when consulting for a company or collaborating with a community partner, creating national standards for a professional organization, and creating authoritative records for national or regional use.
 Evidence includes but is not limited to written evaluations by peers or professional organizations.